The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/basic-guide.md

 &nbsp;

-The simplified gauge looks as so:
+The simplified gauge looks like so:

 ![](/img/jobs/ast/simple-gauge.png "Simple Gauge")